 2. Solar panels increase home value

 Getting a quality system installed on your property adds instant desirability and the new homeowner’s electric bills will be minimal or non-existent.
 Buyers are willing to pay an additional $15,000 for a home with the average-size solar system (3.6 kilowatts), compared to a similar home without a solar system.
 Solar panels will make your home more attractive to savvy home buyers.
-In a challenging market, solar panels can even be the difference in selling your house or not, an added bonus that gives potential buyers a reason to consider your house over others as their next long-term home.
+In a challenging market, solar panels can even be the difference in selling your house or not.
+This provides an added bonus that gives potential buyers a reason to consider your house over others.